Hipsterfil998/Marianna_head/README.md

 ## License

 This project is licensed under the MIT License.
 For details, see the LICENSE file.
-Please note that this is a change from the previous license, and it's important to review the terms and conditions of the new license.

 ## Acknowledgments